cyverse/irods-adm/coding-standards-bash.md

 ### Implementation Comments

 The implementation should be self documenting as much as reasonably possible.
-Implementation comments can reduce the understandability.
+Implementation comments can reduce understandability.
 When reading code, a comment causes a mental context switch, interrupting the reader.
-All comments run the risk of become out of date.
+Also, all comments run the risk of become out of date.
 A comment that is inconsistent with the code is worse than useless.
-With this said, sometimes the implementation is non-obvious, and a short, explanatory comment should be provided immediately before this code.
+With this said, sometimes the implementation is not obvious, and a short, explanatory comment should be provided immediately before this code.

 ## Formatting